Tutorial page

 CONE : Create a cone object.

-BALL or SPHERE : Create a sphere object.
+BALL or SPHERE : Create a sphere object., and

 LABEL : Create a label object.
 Only this command in this set needs a parameter.